bszonye/civ7-re-sorts/README.md

-## Resource Re-sorts 1.5.0
+## Resource Re-sorts 2.0.0
 better resource screen organization

+core features:
-sorts settlements by name, with multiple grouping options:
+- sort settlements by name, yield, or resource slots
+- easily change sort order and direction
-- separate cities and towns
+- optionally separate cities and towns
-- group factories and conditional bonuses
-- group by number of resource slots

-additional features:
-- highlights important features (Rail Station, Port, Distant Lands)
-- groups resources by type and class (city, bonus, treasure, factory)
-- uses locale-appropriate sorting for names
-- does not modify **any** game scripts, for maximum compatibility
+each settlement shows local conditions that affect resource bonuses, like Distant Lands in the Exploration age, or Port and Rail Station buildings in the Modern age.  those conditions can double your total resource bonuses, and the slot sort gives them extra weight.  it also gives extra weight to factories, which grant bonuses to your entire civilization.

 ## localization
 the mod is language-independent during play.